wp-plugins/wp-custom-post-field/readme.txt

 2. Custom post type and taxonomies are added Display in dashbord admin menus
 3. List Of Wordpress Custom Post type
 4. Easily add new post in costom type.
+5. List Of shortcode ,Simple copy shortcode and past in page

 == Changelog ==